-Born and raised in Baltimore, MD, Susan graduated high school from the nationally recognized Baltimore School For the Arts and later received a B.F.A from Boston University.
-Upon graduating she moved to San Francisco where she worked in commercials and print some of which include: Toyota, Tse, Hidden Valley Ranch, Apple, Hewlitt-Packer and Gap.
-While in San Francisco she also landed leading and supporting roles in theater productions with American Conservatory Theater, Berkeley Repertory Theatre, CA Shakespeare Theater, Shakespeare Santa Cruz, Marin Theatre Company, San Francisco Shakespeare Festival and later at Indiana Repertory Theater.
+Born and raised in Baltimore, MD, Susan graduated high school from Baltimore School For the Arts and later received a B.F.A from Boston University.
+Upon graduating she moved to San Francisco where she worked in commercials and print for companies such as Toyota, Tse, Hidden Valley Ranch, Apple, Hewlitt-Packard and Gap.
+While in San Francisco she also played leading and supporting roles in theater productions with American Conservatory Theater, Berkeley Repertory Theatre, CA Shakespeare Theater, Shakespeare Santa Cruz, Marin Theatre Company, San Francisco Shakespeare Festival and later at Indiana Repertory Theater.

 Susan has performed lead and supporting roles in stage productions with many Los Angeles theater companies, some of which include: South Coast Repertory in plays with Pulitzer Prize winning playwrights Lynn Nottage (Crumbs from the Table of Joy) and Tracy Letts (The Man from Nebraska) and Bill Rauch (Lovers and Executioners), The Actors’ Gang directed by Tim Robbins (Mephisto, The Guys), Bill Rauch & Tracy Young (Medea, Macbeth, Cinderella) and Tracy Young (Dreamplay), Los Angeles Women’s Shakespeare Company directed by Lisa Wolpe (The Merchant of Venice) and 24th Street Theater (The Importance of Being Earnest) directed by Gregg Daniel.

-From 2014 to 2018 Susan was Resident Director at Sierra Classic Theatre in Mammoth Lakes, CA where she directed non-traditional Shakespeare productions: A Midsummer Night's Dream set in the 2013 town of Mammoth Lakes, Two Gentlemen of Verona set in "the talkies" era of Hollywood, The Merchant of Venice set in the 1849 U.S. westward expansion era, As You Like It set in 1969 CA "Summer of Love" and Macbeth set in a post-apocalyptic 2069.
+From 2014 to 2018 Susan was Resident Director at Sierra Classic Theatre in Mammoth Lakes, CA where she directed non-traditional Shakespeare productions: A Midsummer Night's Dream set in the 2014 town of Mammoth Lakes, Two Gentlemen of Verona set in "the talkies" era of Hollywood, The Merchant of Venice set in the 1849 U.S. westward expansion era, As You Like It set in 1969 CA "Summer of Love" and Macbeth set in a post-apocalyptic 2069.
 She has also directed other productions for Sierra Classic Theatre that include John Patrick Shanley's Outside Mullingar, and a staged reading of Gina Gionfriddo's Rapture, Blister, Burn.
 She also directed The Importance of Being Earnest, and a theater for young audiences play Art Dog for Mammoth Lakes Repertory Theatre.